boldsuck/haveno-reto-docs/docs/trade-recommendations/payment_methods/SEPA.md

 When the offer is confirmed Haveno-reto will provide with the XMR Buyer with your SEPA details for you to complete the payment.
 They should send payment at their first opportunity and confirm they have done so in Haveno-reto by clicking 'payment started'.

 Once you receive payment from the XMR Buyer you should confirm payment has been received in Haveno-reto.
 One you have done this the XMR Buyer will receive their funds and you will receive your security deposit back.
-**Warning XMR Sellers should expect to receive payment from the name shown in the XMR Buyer's Haveno-reto account.
+**Warning**, XMR Sellers should expect to receive payment from the name shown in the XMR Buyer's Haveno-reto account.
 Not all banks will show the IBAN and XMR number the payment came from but the name must match.**

 #### 11. Are there any limits for me to be aware of when using my SEPA account?
 Limits are set by your bank.
 Check with your bank what the limits allowed are.
 Most limits are about €50,000 per day.
 There is no minimum limit.